xadamxk/Day-Of-Week-Solver/README.md

 I made this based on the facts from this site: http://www.searchforancestors.com/utility/dayofweek.html

-All dates entered must match this format: mm/dd/yyyy Errors will be prompted for all invlaid input values.
+All dates entered must match this format: mm/dd/yyyy Errors will be prompted for all invalid input values.

 **This tool only works for any date after the year 1600 due to implemention of the Gregorian calender.